2016WUJI01/agents/README_augment_automation.md

 ```

 ### Modifying Existing Agents
-1. Edit the agent file in `.augment/agents/`
+1. Edit the agent file in the appropriate research department directory
 2. Modify system prompt or tools as needed
 3. Reload with `python augment_agent_integration.py --list-agents`